Ben Reilly: Powers and equipment

 As Spider-Man's clone, Ben Reilly possesses proportionate spider-like abilities and traits identical to Peter Parker's, including superhuman strength, speed, reflexes, stamina, resiliency, and agility, along with the ability to cling to almost any surface granted by consciously commanding his body to do so (the process seems similar to the van der Waals force and has been described as "the ability to mentally control the flux of the inner-atomic attraction between molecular boundary layers).
 Reilly's reflexes and stamina operate up to 40 times faster than an average person's, while his strength allows him to lift 150 times his own weight (approximate limit of 10 tons).
 He can leap thirty feet into the air from a standing position.
 Ben's superhumanly enhanced muscles, bones, and body are more resistant to injury than the average human.
 Like Peter, Ben has a precognitive "spider-sense" warning him of incoming danger and threats, manifesting as a buzzing in the base of his skull.
 In battle, Ben can allow this sense to guide his reflexes to help dodge attacks.

 Ben possesses Peter Parker's genius-level scientific intellect with particular talents towards applied science, chemistry, biology, engineering, physics, mathematics, and mechanics.
 During his travels, Ben was able to spend more time improving his scientific knowledge and experience and came to surpass Peter's skill in some fields.
 Because Reilly was not in the role of Spider-Man for five years while traveling, and didn't engage in regular combat during his time as the Jackal, his fighting style is less polished than Parker's.
 Kaine notes that Reilly is more reliant on tactics rather than his physical skill and is a calculating and cunning combatant.

 Like Peter Parker, Ben is armed with wrist-worn web-shooters that each holds several cartridges of "web-fluid", a chemical mixture that solidifies on exposure to air.
 Released from a pressurized valve, the web-fluid can (depending on the valve's adjustment) become an expanding net, a thin web-line, or an adhesive, malleable goo.
 Reilly's web-shooters use more advanced triggers than Parker's and include features such as "impact webbing", temporary paralysis-inducing "stingers", and "mini-dot" tracers (a smaller version of Parker's spider-tracers).
 Due to these advances, Reilly's web-shooters are bulkier than Parker's, so he wears them on the outside of his costumes.
-Like Parker, Reilly wears a belt carries spare web-fluid cartridges.
+Like Parker, Reilly wears a belt that carries spare web-fluid cartridges.

-Following Dead No More: The Clone Conspiracy, Ben had scarring on his face and body.
-After his encounter with the cosmic entity Death, the scars were removed but would return if he behaved in corrupt ways.
-Following his resurrection in Spider-Geddon, these scars are completely gone.